OSVAI/GridConv/README.md

 ## Installation

-The experiments are conducted on Ubuntu 18.04, with Python 2.7, and PyTorch 1.4.
+Our experiments are conducted on an GPU server with the Ubuntu 18.04 LTS system, Python 2.7, and PyTorch 1.4.

 ```
 cd GridConv